Priority-Driven Initiatives Salary Awards – Application Guidelines

 - Lay Abstract: Using language accessible to a lay audience, describe your proposed project, indicating how your proposed research can improve personal health, the health of populations and/or the health delivery system.
 This information is used by CIHR to inform the public and Parliament about the valuable research supported through public funds.

 - Institution Paid: The institution that will administer the funds for your project.
-Consult the Institutional Eligibility Requirements on the CIHR web site for more information.
+Consult the institutional eligibility requirements in the CIHR Application Administration Guide.

 - Certification Requirements: Check all that apply.
 For more information consult the following policies:

 - Human Stem Cells, Human Subjects and Animals: Agreement on the Administration of Agency Grants and Awards by Research Institutions

 - Biohazards, Requirement for Containment and Containment Levels: PHAC laboratory biosafety guidelines.

 - Canadian Environmental Assessment Act (CEAA): CIHR must review proposals for potential impacts on the environment in accordance with the Canadian Environmental Assessment Act.

 - Is this a clinical trial?
 Indicate if this application includes a clinical trial.
 For more information regarding clinical trials, please refer to the Policy on trials.

 - Does this Application Contain a Randomized Controlled Trial (RCT)?
 Indicate if this application includes a randomized controlled trial.

 - In order to carry out the proposed research in this application, is an exemption from Health Canada under Section 56 of the Controlled Drugs and Substances Act required?
 Applicants must self-declare if their proposed research will involve the use of controlled substances during application submission and must agree to obtain the appropriate exemption certificates from Health Canada, as required.
 This information will be used by CIHR for reporting purposes only.
 For more information on obtaining an exemption under Section 56 of the CDSA consult the Health Canada website.